jthalpern/jthalpern.github.io/_pages/Why.md

 #### I'm extremely capable of working independently, but I also know how to collaborate
 I'm used to being productive, prioritizing tasks, and completing projects in a self-directed way.
-That said, I also have experience collaborating with team members such as beta readers, audiobook narrators, and various other stakeholders.
+I also have experience collaborating with team members such as beta readers, audiobook narrators, and various other stakeholders.
+I'm comfortable with whatever level of collaboration or independence the job calls for.